andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-20-apps-for-good-awards-2018.md

 What I love about this programme is the way it helps to build the children's confidence, and to develop and pitch their ideas.
 It was a busy evening and the children worked really hard explaining their ideas repeatedly to interested attendees.

+The awards were presented by senior figures in the tech industry, more than one of whom predicted that these children are leaders of the future, and I'm inclined to agree.

 I ran out of time to speak to all the teams but did see these:

 * [Rewardo](https://www.appsforgood.org/public/awards/2018/rewardo) - from an amazing group of year 5 students with excellent pitching skills.
 Rewardo allows you to earn outdoor family activities; I liked that the reward was itself focused on benefiting the family.
 When they won the Digital Explorer's awards there were tears of joy and hugs from their teachers.